About

 1930

-The Garden breaks ground thanks to a bequest from Helene Strybing, to establish an arboretum and botanical garden in Golden Gate Park.
+San Francisco Botanical Garden at Strybing Arboretum breaks ground thanks to a bequest from Helene Strybing, to establish an arboretum and botanical garden in Golden Gate Park.

 1940

-The Botanical Garden officially opens to the public and features the first magnolia tree of its kind in the U.S.
+The Botanical Garden officially opens to the public as “Strybing Arboretum”, an arboretum and botanical garden featuring plants from around the world and the first cup and saucer magnolia tree (Magnolia campbellii) of its kind in the U.S.

 1942

-The Board of Park Commissioners take over management of the Japanese Tea Garden as the Hagiwara family is forced to evacuate, along with approximately 120,000 Japanese Americans, and move into internment camps.
+The Board of Park Commissioners take over management of the Japanese Tea Garden as the Hagiwara family is forced, along with approximately 120,000 Japanese Americans, into incarceration camps.

 1966